Pauline Gardiner: Member of Parliament

 In 1998 she ran for United in the Taranaki-King Country by election following the resignation of Jim Bolger.
 She came a distant ninth place with less than 1% of the votes.

 Interest outside parliament

 Gardiner is most well known for her campaign against drug abuse.
 She is particularly critical of New Zealand's harm minimisation policy, which was introduced in 1990, and during this time, the country has become one of the highest users of drugs.

 Family

 Gardiner has three children by her former husband Wira Gardiner.
 Their daughter Ainsley Gardiner is a film producer who became well known through her 2010 film Boy.
-She now lives in Whakatane.
+She now lives in Whakatāne.
 She is now married to real estate agent Gordon Fridge.